Nabeel-javaid/report/README.md

 ### Conclusion

-By addressing these points of improvement, the Althea Liquid Infrastructure project can not only solidify its foundation but also expand its reach and impact in the DeFi and real-world asset tokenization space.
+By addressing these points of improvement, the AI Arena project can not only solidify its foundation but also expand its reach and impact in the DeFi and real-world asset tokenization space.
 Continuous improvement, driven by community feedback, security practices, and technological advancements, will be key to navigating the challenges and opportunities that lie ahead.

 NOTE: I didn't tracked time when auditing so the timeframe I selected is just a number